-This policy is a whole school policy and applies to all pupils including those in the Early Years Foundation Stage.
+This policy is a whole school policy and applies to all pupils including those in the EYFS.
 Care and consideration will be given to the age of the child when following the guidance in this policy.

-This policy applies to all staff, volunteers and contractors, paid and unpaid, working in the school including governors.
+This policy applies to all staff, volunteers and contractors, paid and unpaid, working in our school including governors.